Olympic marmot: Distribution and habitat

 Olympic marmots are native to the Olympic Mountains in the Olympic Peninsula of Washington state.
 About 90% of Olympic marmots' total habitat is located in Olympic National Park, where they are often sighted, especially on Hurricane Hill.
-Marmots are in decline in some areas of the park due to the encroachment of trees into meadows as well as predation by coyotes, and they are seldom seen in the wetter southwestern part.
+Marmots are in decline in some areas of the park due to encroachment by trees into meadows as well as predation by coyotes, and they are seldom seen in the wetter southwestern part.

 Within the park, Olympic marmots inhabit lush sub-alpine and alpine meadows, fields, and montane scree slopes.
-They live in colonies spread out in various locations in the mountains and containing the burrows of differing numbers of marmot families.
-Some meadows can contain as few as one marmot family, and some can have multiple families adding up to 40 marmots.
+They live in colonies spread out in various locations in the mountains and containing the burrows of varied numbers of marmot families.
+Some meadows can contain as few as one marmot family, while some can have multiple families, amounting to as many as 40 marmots.
 There is a higher risk of inbreeding and death from random events in meadows with fewer marmots, making migration essential to the survival of the species.
 Burrows can be found at elevations ranging from 920 m to 1990 m; they are most often found in the range of 1500 m to 1750 m.
 Burrows are more frequently located on south-facing slopes, which generally receive more precipitation, 75 cm per year (mostly snow), and thus have more available flora.
 The home range of a family of marmots usually covers from half an acre to five acres (0.2–2 hectares).
 The Olympic marmot is well-adapted to its generally cold natural habitat, where there is snowfall almost every month of the year on the mountain slopes and barren grasslands.